Selling Around The World

 When a final decision for or against buying involves many different people on several hierarchy levels, time pressure, e.g. by offering a discount when closing the deal by a certain deadline, will most likely not be an effective method in this business culture.
-Customers will find the offer inappropriate since they need a lot of time to follow the decision-making-procedure.
-They are not able to decide within a short period of time, if achieving consensus requires time.
+Customers will find the offer inappropriate since they need a lot of time to follow the decision-making procedure.
+They are not able to decide within a short period if achieving consensus requires time.

 Besides, in any relationship-oriented business culture sales pressure techniques will cause a feeling of distrust.
 Remember, without trust and a solid relationship, business is not possible in these countries.

 Depending on where you sell, being too nice and accommodating can be the wrong approach as well.
-Giving in or making concessions too early during a negotiation can be viewed as weakness in cultures where masculinity is a dominant culture standard.
+Giving in or making concessions too early during a negotiation can be viewed as a weakness in cultures where masculinity is a dominant culture standard.
 Here one is looking for a strong business partner and negotiations serve the purpose to test somebody’s stamina.
-In this environment it might be worth to opt for any sales technique that creates a feeling of competition or fear of missing out.
+In this environment, it might be worth opting for any sales technique that creates a feeling of competition or fear of missing out.
 Your customers want to “win” against a strong opponent

 Last but not least, keep an eye on what is expected in each country regarding information and presentation material.
 In some cultures, facts and figures are most convincing.
 So support every statement that you make with corresponding data shown in a diagram on a PowerPoint slide.
 Bring high-quality printed brochures or prepare handouts with additional details.

 In some cultures, you will need to make sure not to use any unsuitable colours or unlucky numbers in your print or presentation materials.
-Also doublecheck that everything you use during a sales presentation is in accordance with general cultural standards.
-For example, in a culture with a high group-orientation, a single woman on her own will be seen as lonely and unhappy.
+Also, double-check that everything you use during a sales presentation is following general cultural standards.
+For example, in a culture with a high group orientation, a single woman on her own will be seen as lonely and unhappy.
 Better show a picture of a group of friends or a large family to create a positive association.
-Failing to adapt to local values, expectations and taste when using material and images will quickly lose you sales.
+Failing to adapt to local values, expectations and taste when using material and images will quickly lose sales.

 Knowing the cultural context will help you enormously when selling your products and services abroad.
-Invest some time in learning about the culture of your target groups in order to establish their needs, meet their expectations and respond to their buying patterns.
-Once you know how to make yourself familiar with all decisive factores, you can successfullly sell in any country.
+Invest some time in learning about the culture of your target groups to establish their needs, meet their expectations and respond to their buying patterns.
+Once you know how to make yourself familiar with all decisive factors, you can successfully sell in any country.